containers/buildah/docs/buildah-build.1.md

 Note: You can also override the default value of layers by setting the BUILDAH\_LAYERS environment variable. `export BUILDAH_LAYERS=true`

+This option cannot be used together with `--cache-stages`.

 **--logfile** *filename*